Tips to stay safe while travelling in Mexico

 Drug-fuelled gang violence can be a problem, particularly in areas close to the US-Mexico border.
 Tourists have occasionally been injured in the crossfire from shootouts, which can occur in broad daylight with innocent bystanders injured in the crossfire from gun battles.
 While violent crime isn’t widespread across Mexico, it’s strongly advised to check the Government of Canada's website for travel warnings and, once you’re travelling, to monitor media reports about local areas that you’ll be visiting.

-A rampant criminal activity in Mexico involves kidnapping for ransom, and this includes targeting ‘wealthy’ tourists.
+A rampant criminal activity in Mexico involves kidnapping2 for ransom, and this includes targeting ‘wealthy’ tourists.
 In most cases, the victim is released once the ransom is paid.
 There are also ‘express’ and ‘virtual’ kidnappings.
 An express kidnapping is where the victim is detained and forced (by threat of violence) to withdraw money from a series of ATMs.
-Virtual kidnappings aren’t really a kidnapping at all — the criminals obtain personal information about their victims (for example, by watching hotels and bribing the staff) and then place a telephone call where they pretend that a loved one is being held for ransom.
-In reality, the victim’s travelling companion may simply be out shopping or sightseeing.

 If you are the victim of a crime including pickpocketing, make sure you obtain a police report right away, as you will need this for your travel insurance claim.
+However, police in Mexico have been known to ask for bribes.

-Watch out for fake taxis — the driver will charge you extreme rates and may, on occasion, rob you.
+Watch out for fake taxis — the driver will charge you extreme rates and may, on occasion, rob you4.
 Don’t flag down a taxi in the street.
 Instead, have your hotel call you a taxi or rent a vehicle for any long day trips you may wish to take.
-Registered taxis in Mexico are typically gold and maroon coloured.
-Most of the locals are friendly, but resist the urge to stick out your thumb and hitchhike.
-Also, don’t accept rides from strangers or offer to give them a lift.
-There’s a real risk of robbery, kidnapping or assault.

-Road conditions can be challenging, so be very careful at all times and avoid driving at night.
-Main roads and private (toll) roads are usually well-maintained, but other roads can have huge potholes, sunken shoulders and speed bumps that are more like little mountains.
 Take sensible precautions against carjacking and highway robbery.
 Where possible, use toll roads (cuota) rather than the free roads (libre) that are less secure.
 Drive with the doors locked and the windows up, and keep a generous distance from cars around you to avoid being boxed in.

 Rental cars can also be targets for theft.
 If your belongings are stolen from your rental car overnight they may not be covered by travel insurance, so make sure you take everything with you into your hotel room.